coreinfrastructure/best-practices-badge/doc/implementation.md

 That said, it's no worse than a memory-only cache, and it would be a valid alternative.

-Heroku offers memcached, but the free tiers are only 25M-30M (smaller than easily available from memory), and they quickly get expensive (the next tier up is only 100M).
+Heroku offers memcached, but the free tiers (when they existed) were only 25M-30M (smaller than easily available from memory), and they quickly get expensive (the next tier up is only 100M).
 Redis also gets expensive.